menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bird Island is generally considered to be a blue-collar town.
-36.27% of the Bird Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bird Island is a blue-collar town, with 36.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bird Island is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bird Island who work in sales jobs (12.39%), office and administrative support (7.18%), and healthcare (7.18%).

 Setting & Lifestyle